hoho4190/samwatch/README.md

+# Additions and fixes

+- add py extension
+- Refer to the template.yaml file and Compare with build file using resource name and CodeUri value

 # samwatch

 samwatch is a tool based in nodemon that helps you monitor and transport your changes from your source tree structure to the .sam-build tree structure while developing with AWS SAM.